Last Revised: November 2017

 Coordination of the GLBA Information Security Plan

-The university's Student Business Operations Director is the GLBA coordinator of the information security plan for customer information.
+The university's Student Business Services Director is the GLBA coordinator of the information security plan for customer information.
 However, as indicated above, non-MiWorkspace units are responsible for implementing a unit-level security plan (SPG 601.27) that satisfies GLBA requirements.
 In addition, the following teams and committees play a role in coordinating the various aspects of the information security plan:

 - The Chief Information Security Officer and IA lead and coordinate the university-wide IT security program and assist units in their security implementation.